R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

 Expanding the conformal blocks \eqref{eq:confblocks} in $q$, we find

-where we see the conformal blocks' leading $q$ behaviours are as predicted.
-The other basis with $\vartheta_2$ and $\vartheta_4$ switched does not have the correct leading $q$ behaviour, ruling it out.
-Similarly, in the $z\to 0$ limit, all blocks have the appropriate powers of $q$ in the leading order, which match the behaviour with the corresponding character.
+where we see the conformal blocks' leading $q$ behaviors are as predicted.
+The other basis with $\vartheta_2$ and $\vartheta_4$ switched does not have the correct leading $q$ behavior, ruling it out.
+Similarly, in the $z\to 0$ limit, all blocks have the appropriate powers of $q$ in the leading order, which match the behavior with the corresponding character.

+Now that we have the correct choice for the conformal blocks, let us compute their behavior under the periodicities.
+Using the periodicity properties of the Jacobi theta functions we can calculate the transformation matrices for the solution vector $N_i(\tau)\frac{\vartheta_{i+1}(z|\tau)}{\vartheta_1(z|\tau)}$, and then apply the change of basis matrix used above to calculate the monodromy matrices $M^{(1)}$ and $M^{(\tau)}$.
+We find

+Both $M^{(1)}$ and $M^{(\tau)}$ square to one, which implies that the conformal blocks are doubly-periodic with periods 2 and $2\tau$.
+We plot the conformal blocks in Fig. \ref{fig:conformalblocks}, where it is easily visible that the conformal blocks are (2,2$\tau$)-periodic along the lattice vectors $1$ and $\tau$.
+We also find that $M^{(1)}$ and $M^{(\tau)}$ commute, so the correlator at $z+1+\tau$ is the same as $z+\tau+1$, as expected.

 Finally, we can express the full correlator:

 where $Z_{\rm orb}$ is given in \eqref{eq:Zorb}, which in the $\tau,\bar\tau\to i\infty$ limit yields